Tomislav Vlašić: Belief system

 At the Church's official website, it is stated that their goal is to "save the whole Universe".
 They acknowledge the existence of the Holy Trinity – Father, Son, and the Holy Spirit.
 The Church believes that there are three universes – The High Universe, the Middle Universe, and the Low Universe.
 Every universe is inhabited by humans, which Church believes are brothers of humans on Earth, created in the image of God.
 The Church also believes in the existence of the original sin.

-Vlašić's church believes that God didn't create only Adam and Eve, but many other couples, that created a small nation.
-Further, God showed them Lucifer and asked them to whom they will serve, and the people answered differently.
+Vlašić's church believes that God didn't create only Adam and Eve, but also many other couples, who together formed a small nation.
+Further, God showed them Lucifer and asked them to whom they would serve, and the people answered differently.
 Those who chose to serve God didn't commit the original sin, and their descendants live in the High Universe.
 The Middle Universe is inhabited by the descendants of those who were indecisive.
-The third group's descendants, that differently serve Lucifer, live in the Low Universe and are characterised by their rebellious nature.
-They claim that the ancestors of the inhabitants of the planet Earth went even further making a pact with Lucifer, promising him their firstborns.
+The third group's descendants, who serve Lucifer differently, live in the Low Universe and are characterised by their rebellious nature.
+They claim that the ancestors of Earth's inhabitants went even further, making a pact with Lucifer, promising him their firstborns.
 This is why, the Church claims, the Earth is in the greatest enmity with God and least advanced towards its Creator.

-The Church believes in the "new creation" which will follow after people choose Jesus Christ, who embodied himself on the Earth to redeem people there, but also in other universes, elects him over Lucifer again.
-The Church believes that Jesus established his church on Earth, not only for the planet Earth but the whole universe.
-They thus believe that there are other humans in the universe except for the planet Earth, that remained unaware of Jesus.
+The Church believes in the "new creation" that will follow after people choose Jesus Christ, who embodied himself on Earth to redeem people there, and who is also elected over Lucifer in other universes.
+The Church believes that Jesus established his church on Earth, not only for the planet Earth but for the whole universe.
+They thus believe that there are other humans in the universe, besides those on planet Earth, who remain unaware of Jesus.